niall-byrne/panic/panic/spa_security/README.md

 4. **CSRF Token Generation View:**
     - presents an authenticated view which returns a CSRF token as a cookie
     - `spa-security.views.CSRFview`
+5. **Compliant SameSite Cookies:**
+    - Correctly sets the SameSite "None" option on reponses
+    - the "Secure" cookie flag can be toggled on and off via the setting "REST_COOKIES_SECURE"

 ## Configuration / Example Usage